Technological innovations to reduce agrochemicals in plantain

 The implemented initiative

-1. Develop and implement fast and clean production of plantain hills.
+1. Develop and implement fast and clean production of plantain suckers.

 2. Implement, through the participation of farmers, researchers and entrepreneurs, the use of compost leachate from harvest residues and other ecological practices, in the control of Sigatoka and Moko, under different production systems.